Meaning and Principles of Insurance forms an important part of the general awareness section of various competitive exams.

 Represented in a form of policy, Insurance is a contract in which the individual or an entity gets the financial protection in other words reimbursement from the insurance company for the damage (big or small) caused to their property.

 The insurer and the insured enter a legal contract for the insurance called the insurance policy that provides financial security from the future uncertainties.

-In simple words, insurance is a contract, a legal agreement between two parties i.e.the individual named insured and the insurance company called insurer.
-In this agreement, the insurer promises to make good the losses of the insured on the happening of the contingency and the insured pays a premium in return for the promise made by the insurer.
+In simple words, insurance is a contract, a legal agreement between two parties, i.e., the individual named insured and the insurance company called insurer.
+In this agreement, the insurer promises to help with the losses of the insured on the happening contingency.
+The insured, on the other hand, pays a premium in return for the promise made by the insurer.

 The contract of insurance between an insurer and insured is based on certain principles, lets us know the principles of insurance in detail.

 The concept of insurance is risk distribution among a group of people.
 Hence cooperation becomes the basic principle of insurance.